-Finally, you can get that value from your code by using Configuration["ConnectionString"], as shown in the ConfigureServices method in Figure 8-12 earlier.
+Finally, you can get that value from your code by using Configuration["ConnectionString"], as shown in the ConfigureServices method in an earlier code example.

 However, for production environments, you might want to explorer additional ways on how to store secrets like the connection strings.
 Usually that will be managed by your chosen orchestrator, like you can do with Docker Swarm secrets management.